 SCC offers both the Associate of Applied Science-Law Enforcement Option outlined here and the Associate of Arts with a Criminal Justice major.
 The A.A.S. will help students obtain employment in the law enforcement area of the criminal justice system.
-The A.A. is a transfer program for students who plan to pursue an advanced degree at a fouryear college or university.
+The A.A. is a transfer program for students who plan to pursue an advanced degree at a four-year college or university.

-The college grants up to 14 credit hours toward the A.A.S. degree for students who already have completed the 685-hour course at Eastern Missouri Law Enforcement Training Academy.
-These credit hours apply to specific courses - CRJ 110/111/170/224/230.
+The college grants up to 15 credit hours toward the A.A.S. degree for students who already have completed the 1000-hour course at Eastern Missouri Law Enforcement Training Academy.
+These credit hours apply to specific courses - CRJ 110/170/224/230 and PHE- 3 credits.
 See an academic advisor if you have attended or plan to attend the academy.